rasbt/LLMs-from-scratch/ch06/01_main-chapter-code/README.md

 ### Optional Code

+[load-finetuned-model.ipynb](load-finetuned-model.ipynb) is a standalone Jupyter notebook to load the finetuned model we created in this chapter

 - [gpt_class_finetune.py](gpt_class_finetune.py) is a standalone Python script file with the code that we implemented in [ch06.ipynb](ch06.ipynb) to finetune the GPT model (you can think of it as a chapter summary)